 When to Drink Chateau Mauvesin Barton, Anticipated Maturity, Decanting Time

 Chateau Mauvesin Barton needs a but of time before it can be enjoyed.
 Young vintages can be decanted for 1 hour.
 This allows the wine to soften and open its perfume.
 The wine will also gently warm in the glass, releasing its aromatics.

-Older vintages might also need decanting, for both aerating and to remove the sediment.
-Of course that can vary slightly, depending on the vintage character.
+Older vintages might also need decanting, for both aerating and removing the sediment.
+However, that can vary slightly, depending on the vintage character.

 Chateau Mauvesin Barton is usually better with at least 2-4 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
+Of course, that can vary slightly, depending on the vintage style and character.
 Chateau Mauvesin Barton offers its best drinking and should reach peak maturity between 3-10 years of age after the vintage.